-When simulating cognitive processes we should also consider neural network approaches, because their functional structure is biologically motivated.
-An appropriate neural paradigm is provided by Kohonen's self-organizing maps (SOMs), which are capable of projecting a high-dimensional data space onto a lower-dimensional one (see Kohonen, 1990; Ritter, Martinetz & Schulten, 1992; Wieners, 1995).
+The Self-Organizing Map Approach.
+When simulating cognitive processes we should also consider neural network approaches, as their functional structure is biologically motivated.
+An appropriate neural paradigm is provided by Kohonen's self-organizing maps (SOMs), which are capable of projecting a highdimensional data space onto a lower-dimensional one (see Kohonen, 1990; Ritter, Martinetz & Schulten, 1992).
 SOMs are networks of simulated neurons, usually a one-dimensional chain or a two-dimensional layer.
-They learn in an unsupervised way to partition a given feature or input space into disjoint classes or areas and to represent their class by a "typical" feature vector.

-The feature space is a region of a classical vector space, where each vector $(v_1, v_2, \ldots, v_n)^T$ shows n different features or input signals.
-These vectors are presented to the network in random order, and a neuron "fires" if its stored feature, i.e. position vector, is the best approximation to the active input position to the network.
+They learn in an unsupervised way to partition a given feature or input space into disjoint classes or areas and to represent their class by a typical feature vector.
+The feature space is a region of a classical vector space, where each vector $(v_1, v_2, ..., v_n)^T$ shows n different features or input signals.
+These vectors are presented to the network in random order, and a neuron fires if its stored feature, that is, its position vector, is the best approximation to the active input position to the network.
 Thus we create a map - the neural network - in which each mapped point - each neuron - represents a region of input patterns.
-If we also ensure that the topology of the input space is preserved, i.e. that neighboring feature vectors are mapped to neighboring neurons, or neighboring neurons stand for similar features, we get a low-dimensional structure representing a possibly high-dimensional input.
-This is done as follows:
+If we also ensure that the topology of the input space is preserved, i.e., that neighboring feature vectors are mapped to neighboring neurons, or neighboring neurons stand for similar features, we get a low-dimensional structure representing a possibly high-dimensional input.
+This is done by iterating the following steps:

-$$w_i^{\text{new}} = w_i^{\text{old}} + \epsilon \cdot h{ij} \cdot (v - w_i), \ \epsilon \in [0, 1]$$ (1)
+$$\mathbf{w}{i}^{\text{new}} = \mathbf{w}{i}^{\text{old}} + \varepsilon \cdot h{ii} \cdot (\mathbf{v} - \mathbf{w}{i}), \varepsilon \in [0, 1].$$

-The change of neuron weights adjusts $w_i^{\text{old}}$ towards a better representation vector and the smooth distribution of change around the winner produces the desired topology preservation.
+The change of neuron weights adjusts $\mathbf{w}i^{\text{old}}$ towards a better representation vector and the smooth distribution of change around the winner produces the desired topology preservation.
 In our case, we are only interested in a mapping from discrete 2D points onto a linear chain representing fixation order.
-Hence, the feature space is only the discrete set of dot positions in $\mathbb{R}^2$ , one of them labeled as starting dot.
+Hence, the feature space is only the discrete set of dot positions in $\mathbf{R}^2$ , one of them labeled as starting dot.
 Since the chain must begin at the starting dot, the first neuron is defined to be the winner if the starting dot is presented, irrespective of the actual feature-vector difference.
 In order to make sure that all dots are represented by neurons after the learning process, the network contains a number of additional nodes.
 Now, the probability to skip a dot is very low, but more than one neuron may become mapped to the same position.
-This must be resolved by a post-processing step to extract the simulated scan path from the chain of neurons.
+This must be resolved by a postprocessing step to extract the simulated scan path from the chain of neurons.
 The paths generated by this model look quite natural at first sight.
 Their similarity to the human ones, however, is substantially lower (19.45) than the results obtained by the TSS-based models.